 - UltraFICO supplements your credit history: Since it only evaluates a borrower’s cash on hand, it won’t build a full credit profile like the original FICO score does; because this serves as supplement data to your credit history, you should still work on improving your traditional credit score

 - Doesn’t benefit prime credit borrowers: You won’t get bumped into a different credit rank category, and potentially benefit from lower rates and better terms if you’re already considered a prime borrower

 Frequently Asked Questions (FAQs) About UltraFICO

 We covered a lot of information about the new credit score changes and the UltraFICO score.
 There are some questions that are asked more often than others, and we address those here.
-If you have any other unanswered questions, please feel free to share them in the FitSmallBusiness forum, and we’ll provide an answer.

 How Can You Improve Your Personal Credit Score With UltraFICO?